 Musicians, critics and concert promoters say that Orchestra of St John’s is one of classical music’s best kept secrets.
 Our Chamber orchestra was founded 50 years ago by conductor John Lubbock and boasts some of the most exceptional musicians in the country.
 We have performed all over the world including Carnegie Hall in New York, the Berlin Philharmonic Hall and London’s Royal Albert Hall, Queen Elizabeth Hall and Royal Festival Hall with world famous soloists such as Dame Felicity Lott, Sir James Galway, John Lill, Dame Janet Baker, Tasmin Little, Stephen Isserlis and many others.

 Our Founder, John Lubbock, began his musical life as a chorister and studied singing at the Royal Academy.
 He was a founder member of the London Symphony Chorus and a member of the Swingle Singers.
 So it’s no surprise that choral works are an important part of our repertoire and OSJ is fortunate to have two choral groups.
 OSJ Voices has established itself as one of the country’s foremost choirs under its Chorus Master Jeremy Jackman.
 Critics say that our smaller ensemble, OSJ Ashmolean Voices, has become an impressive choral force since it started in Oxford four years ago.

 As well as performing at venues and festivals all over the country, we appear regularly at St John’s Smith Square in London.
-We also present a series of Prom concerts each year in the beautiful atrium of the Ashmolean Museum in Oxford and our own six day music festival “Music in the Abbey” at Dorchester on Thames, now in its sixteenth year, plus concerts at the new venue SJE Arts in Oxford.
+We also present a series of Prom concerts each year in the Ashmolean Museum in Oxford and our own music festival “Music in the Abbey” at Dorchester on Thames, now in its sixteenth year, plus concerts at the new venue SJE Arts in Oxford.

 OSJ in the Community